ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ### Operations

-**C2.1** The RPP contact object type is mapped to the EPP equivalent and MUST support all operations (commands) defined for the contact object in [@!RFC5733], such as check, create, read, update, and delete with the possible exception of transfer command, and include support for partial update semantics available to allow for efficient updates.
+**C2.1** RPP contact object type is mapped to the EPP equivalent and MUST support all operations (commands) defined for the contact object in [@!RFC5733], such as check, create, read, update, and delete with the possible exception of transfer command, and include support for partial update semantics available to allow for efficient updates.

 **C2.2** RPP MAY support the contact transfer command from EPP.